Umpteen years ago, after checking that I meet the eligibility requirements, I signed up for my CFA Level 1 exams as a sprightly, wide-eyed innocent.

 #5.
 That the low CFA pass rates EXCLUDES no-shows

-Oh yeah, no wonder it’s one of the world’s hardest exams (see #1).
+Oh yeah, no wonder we all have a cold sweat when CFA difficulty is discussed – it’s one of the world’s hardest exams (see #1).

 #6.
 That I will not have the willpower to study on weekdays